sharkweekthings/plastek/README.md

 	 - **Age 7** - Line 51 (set 105)
  - On each line you can change the number "set ##" to your chosen difficulty scaling.

+**AtomicStryker's Infernal Mobs**:
+ - Navigate to your config folder
+ - Open "infernalmobs.cfg"
+	 - Under "modsEnabled" you can change any modifiers you dont want showing up in your world to "false"
+	 - Under "permittedEntities" you can change any mobs you don't wish to have a modifier to "false"

 ##
 ## Known Issues

  - Textures are missing for several Nat Prog pebbles.
 Reported to Dev.
+ - While you are flying at high speeds (sprinting) -- you may encounter a rare-ish issue where server a single tick takes 40 seconds.
+This has been reported to several mod devs.
+This issue doesnt tend to occur when you are running on the ground.